Red Hen Publications

 It not only sounds an awful lot like hair-splitting, but it doesn’t actually answer the question that was asked.
 No, of course Lily could not have known from report, or from experience that sacrificing her own life would save that of her child.
 But then why did she do it if she had no reason to think it might do something?

-Even though in the final accounting Lily Potter turns out to have been a hopelessly shallow little bint, and every bit as pleased with herself as her husband, it’s still a bit much to keep insisting that the only thing she managed to accomplish in her life was done completely by accident.
+Even though in the final accounting Lily Potter turns out to have been a hopelessly shallow little bint, and every bit as pleased with herself as her husband was, it’s still a bit much to keep insisting that the only thing of significance she managed to accomplish in her life was done completely by accident.

 Looked at with any sense of detachment, Rowling’s answer sounds rather to me like an attempt to deflect attention from the issue by wrapping it up in a supposedly impenetrable “mystery” so she doesn’t have to explain anything.
 Which now, downstream of DHs, we realize is probably exactly what she was doing.